meg-coningsby/mastermind-game-project1/resources/brainstorming.md

 1. create the game ends function - done
 1. add functionality to the two buttons - done

-## Next up ideas

-1. Expand to 15 rows
-1. Scoring system functionality
-1. Stlying
-1. Try again button - if they get to game over?
-Keeps the same solution, but you can try again
+## Wednesday tasks

+1. Stlye the header better
+1. Add a background grid to the board and feedback board
+1. Look at changing coloured circles for images
+1. Review the code, where can I shorten / simplify
+1. Input your name, and add it to the scoreboard when you finish a game